Bare Shell Verses Warm Shell properties what is the difference (1)

 Condos and condotels in Thailand can be legally owned by foreigners provided a few basic conditions of Thai law are met.
 The most important rule is that the condos or condotel properties must be divided between Thai and Foreign buyers at a minimum of 51% Thai share and a maximum of 49% foreign share.

 If you are a foreigner, to get the deed in your name the money you use to buy the property should come from abroad in USD currency and then be transferred to the chosen Thai developer in Thailand Bahts.
 The property should not be purchased with money you have earned in Thailand.
-The property should have a clear title, building codes and environment codes.
+The property should have a clear title, building codes, and environment codes.

 If you are in doubt and need further help from a real estate expert then consider choosing a reliable agent.
 The chosen agent can also connect you further to legal aid such as lawyers, and paralegals to get the title deed made, an agreement made and if needed make a last inheritance and succession will.